Filing the Idaho Certificate of Organization is Easy!

 Step 1: Get Your Certificate of Organization Forms

-You can download and mail in your Idaho Certificate of Organization, OR you can file online.
+You can download and submit your Idaho Certificate of Organization by mail or in person, OR you can file online.
 For this first step, choose your preferred method below.

 Step 2: Fill Out the Certificate of Organization

 In this step, we will help you complete the Idaho Certificate of Organization form.
 There are four main “Articles.”

 You will need to know the following information to complete each Article:

 - Entity Name and Address

 - Registered Agent Name and Registered Office Address

 - Name and Address of at least one LLC governor

 Having a creative and smart business name is important but not as important as having a legally correct name.